Luxury Coliving: What It Is and Whether It's Worth the Price

 • Premium locations: Lisbon, Bali, Tulum, Madeira, Barcelona

-• The brands operating in this space include Selina's premium tiers, Habyt, Nine Coliving, Outsite, and boutique operators running villas in Tuscany or the Azores for €3,000+ a month.
+• Brands in this space include Selina's premium tiers, Habyt, Nine Coliving, Outsite, and boutique operators running villas in Tuscany or the Azores for €3,000+ a month.
 Noma Collective, for instance, runs at €1,550 to €3,000 per month depending on destination and season.
 The Offsite sits at €598 to €1,500 depending on the format.

-The common thread is friction reduction.
+The common thread is less friction.
 Everything is sorted for you.
 You land, unpack, and start working.
 That has genuine value.
 The question is how much.

 How much does luxury coliving actually cost?